chris10davies/MSDS696-Data-Science-Practicum/README.md

 I chose to measure the classification model results with the following 2 metrics:

-**Kappa** - A conservative estimate of accuracy as it tells you how much better or worse the model is compared to random change (Kappa).
+**Kappa** - A conservative estimate of accuracy as it tells you how much better or worse the model is compared to random change (Aaron, 2014).

 **Area Under the Curve (AUC)** - Tells how well a model separates classes (AUC).